franko-org/uc_bitcoin/README.md

 Limitations
 -----------

-* It is assumed that Bitcoin is the *only* currency accepted.
+* It is assumed that Franko is the *only* currency accepted.
 * All prices are assumed to be in Bitcoins, and no currency conversions are performed.
 * Checks for payment receipt are performed via Drupal cron, at least until